danielabar/meblog/src/markdown/rails-slack-app-part5-slash-block-kit-response.md

 ![slack app demo retro discuss slash keep](../images/slack-app-demo-retro-discuss-slash-keep.png "slack app demo retro discuss slash keep")

 The app responds with all the comments that have been collected in that category.
-Here we can also see a header and a count of how many comments were entered.
-Below each comment section, it shows the date the comment was entered on and either the Slack username or "anonymous" if the person who entered this comment had selected the Anonymous option:
+It also displays a header and a count of how many comments were entered.
+Below each comment section, it shows the date the comment was entered on and either the Slack username or "anonymous" if the person who entered this comment had selected to remain anonymous:

 ![slack app demo keep comments](../images/slack-app-demo-keep-comments.png "slack app demo keep comments")